Suspiria: Dubbing

-All of the actors' dialogue was dubbed through additional dialogue recording—a common practice in Italian filmmaking at the time.
-Argento expressed disappointment over the fact that Harper's voice, which he liked, was not heard in the Italian market because she was dubbed in Italian by another actress.
-The dubbing was overseen by Ted Rusoff, a prolific voiceover artist based in Rome who supervised English-language dubbing for numerous European genre films including Argento's follow-up to Suspiria, Inferno.

-Contrary to the conventional wisdom that Suspiria is entirely post-synced, the English-language mix is actually not entirely dubbed and uses a fair amount of production dialogue recorded on set, mixed with post-synced ADR.
-Actors whose actual on-set recorded voices appear in some scenes of the English mix are Jessica Harper, Alida Valli, Joan Bennet, Miguel Bosé, and Flavio Bucci.
+Nearly all of the actors' dialogue was dubbed in post-production, a common practice in Italian filmmaking at the time.
+However, the scene at the academy after the first murder, where the police are investigating, features the original dialogue recorded on set.

 Musical score

 The Italian progressive rock band Goblin composed most of the film's score in collaboration with Argento himself.
 Goblin had scored Argento's earlier film Deep Red as well as several films following Suspiria.
 In the film's opening credits, they are referred to as "The Goblins".
 Like Ennio Morricone's compositions for Sergio Leone, Goblin's score for Suspiria was created before the film was shot.
 It has been reused in multiple Hong Kong films, including Yuen Woo-ping's martial arts film Dance of the Drunk Mantis (1979) and Tsui Hark's horror-comedy We're Going to Eat You (1980).

 The main title theme was named as one of the best songs released between 1977 and 1979 in the book The Pitchfork 500: Our Guide to the Greatest Songs from Punk to the Present, compiled by music website Pitchfork.
 It has been sampled on the Raekwon and Ghostface Killah song "Legal Coke", from the R. A. G. U. mix tape, by RJD2 for the song "Weather People" by Cage and by Army of the Pharaohs in their song "Swords Drawn".